 I expect the name-callers were jealous.

-This cocktail will appear in my forthcoming cocktail book.
-It, of course, references the Kirchlige Mennonites, but today we can consider it a tribute to all name-calling Mennonites everywhere.
+This cocktail is featured in Menno-Nightcaps.
+Consider this a sneak peak.
+In the book the cocktail references the Kirchliche Mennonites, but today we can consider it a tribute to all name-calling Mennonites everywhere.

 - 1 oz kirsch